BlueFox1616/Clear-Btn-for-Zen/README.md

 A clear button for the Zen browser

-Add the userChrome.css and Inject the js however you want .
+Add the userChrome.css and Inject the js with fx autoconfig

-⚠️IM WORKING ON MAKING IT COMPATIBLE WITH AUTO CONFIG FX SO IT'S EASY TO ADD INSTEAD OF PASTING INTO THE CONSOLE⚠️

-I have no idea how to get it to work with config FX if anyone knows the problem submit a pr for now it has to be pasted into the console every time

 Credits to https://github.com/Darsh-A/Ai-TabGroups-ZenBrowser for the clear tabs js code logic .